 If you've been invited to be a guest on a podcast, congrats!
-Being on a podcast is fun way to share your expertise, experiences, and help others learn from your journey.
+Being on a podcast is a fun way to share your expertise, experiences, and help others learn from your journey.
 Here are five ways you can ensure your episode really shines (and avoid some unnecessary blunders)!

 Tip 1:Take Your Audio Seriously

 Pick an ideal room to record.
 It's crucial to choose an environment that has good acoustics.
 This room should be small with things that absorb sound (carpets, furniture, curtains) and in a quiet area away from any noise.

 Use headphones.
 Using headphones and turning off your internal computer speakers prevents unnecessary feedback and electronic echoes.

 Use a USB microphone.
 High-quality sound equipment is vital when recording a podcast.
-Although computer mics are fine as a last resort, it won’t provide the best audio.
+Although computer mics are fine as a last resort, they won’t provide the best audio.
 If you don’t have a USB microphone, use a microphone that’s built into your earbuds or headphones.
 In most cases, these are better than your computer mic.
-No matter what, never use a Bluetooth connected microphone as the connection can be unreliable.
+No matter what, never use a Bluetooth- connected microphone as the connection can be unreliable.